anuj-kapil/cheatsheets/RMD/cheatsheet.md

 substring patterns.
 Extracting the substring is done by speciying the ‘str’ string index.
-Similar to R, ‘^’ is the regular expression that signifies the beginning of the string characters and ‘$’ signifies the end of the string characters. <br>
+Similar to R, ‘^’ is the regular expression that signifies the beginning of the string characters and ‘$’ signifies the end of the string characters.

 ``` python
 import pandas as pd